harrysmar/project_2026_01_exploring_digital_overload_areas/README.md

-# 🧓 2026-01 Digital Overload Analysis
+# 🧓 2026-01 Regional Digital Overload Analysis

 This repository contains an early-stage data analysis project exploring regions affected by digital overload, classifying them into four types, and proposing potential solutions for each category.